 Unlike other forms of cancer, which have relatively higher survival rates thanks to the medical advancements of the last century, current treatment approaches are not effective on most types of pediatric brain tumors.
 Brain tumors represent the no. 1 cause of cancer deaths among children, and survivors are left with lifelong side effects because of treatments’ impact on their brain development.
 Additionally, because the patient population is small, large-scale investments to improve pediatric brain tumor patients’ survival rates and quality of life often take the backseat to other cancer types and diseases.

-PBTF is committed to helping all pediatric brain tumor patients, families, and survivors like Zack realize their full potential by:
+PBTF is committed to helping all pediatric brain tumor patients, families, and survivors realize their full potential by:

 About the Pediatric Brain Tumor Foundation

-Every day, 13 children and teens are diagnosed with a brain tumor, the deadliest childhood cancer.
+Every day, 15 children and teens are diagnosed with a brain tumor, the deadliest childhood cancer.
 Every day after, they’re in a fight for their life.
 It’s a fight the Pediatric Brain Tumor Foundation is here to help families win.
 A leader in the brain tumor and childhood cancer communities, PBTF’s mission of Care.
 Cure.
 Thrive. reflects our commitment to curing all pediatric brain tumors and transforming how children and their families are cared for.
-Since 1991, PBTF has provided strategic leadership and funding to accelerate the number of targeted therapies for children battling brain tumors today, while equipping families with the patient-family education, financial relief, and emotional support they need to navigate their child’s journey.
+Since 1991 and for 35 years, PBTF has provided strategic leadership and funding to accelerate the number of targeted therapies for children battling brain tumors today, while equipping families with the patient-family education, financial relief, and emotional support they need to navigate their child’s journey.
 A world without childhood brain tumors is possible when we work together to put kids first.
-Learn more at www.curethekids.org.